Philodendron tortum care & info

 If you’ve got your specimen planted in heavier soil, poke a finger in the soil first.
 It should be about halfway dry before you water again, which can take a few days during the summer months or more than a week in winter.

 As mentioned earlier, I find my Philodendron tortum is a relatively prolific grower.
-This means it appreciates some fertilizer to help it along during the growing season, when it’s actively putting out new foliage.
+This means it appreciates some organic fertilizer to help it along during the growing season, when it’s actively putting out new foliage.

-You can use a diluted liquid houseplant fertilizer once or twice a month.
+You can use a diluted organic liquid houseplant fertilizer once or twice a month.
 Stop applying fertilizer during winter or if your plant isn’t doing well to prevent damaging it.

-Propagating Philodendron tortum
+Propagating Philodendron Tortum

 Philodendrons are a breeze to propagate and this one is no exception.
 A mature Philodendron tortum specimen should have a clearly visible stem that you can take cuttings from.
 Just make sure each section contains at least one node and you’re good to go!